Wiznet/WIZnet-S2E-Tool/README.md

 Configuration from File:
   --setfile SETFILE     File name to Set
   --getfile GETFILE     File name to Get info.
-Refer default command(cmd_oneport.txt or cmd_twoport.txt).
+Refer default command(cmd_oneport.txt or cmd_twoport.txt).</code></pre>

-Set IP address for multi devices:
-  -m ipaddr, --multiset ipaddr
-                        Set IP address for all device in 'mac_list.txt'.
-Parameter is first address.</code></pre>
+## GUI Configuration Tool
+_GUI Configuration Tool is not supported yet.
+It will be updated soon._

-# MUTIPLE LOOPBACK TEST
+# LOOPBACK TEST

-This tool perform simple loopback test for functional verification of WIZ75XSR devices.
+This tool is perform simple loopback test for functional verification of WIZ75XSR devices.

-For use this on WIZ750SR-EVB, The TX-RX of serial connector must be connected (use jumper connector).
+For use this, The **TX-RX pin(of serial connector) must be connected** (use jumper connector).

 ## Usage
     $ python wiz75x_loopback_test.py -h